jfaulk3/Quiz-Application/README.md

 Users are presented with a page to pick their quiz settings.
 Upon starting the game, they will receive questions based on the settings they chose when the application started.

+### Future Goals:
+Replace the arrow buttons with a drop down menu.
+Customize to CSS to be desktop friendly.

 Link to application: [https://quiz-app-klzd0t3m3-jfaulk3.vercel.app/]